Cooking with Kids: Fun, Age-Appropriate Tips to Build Skills

 • Extend their language as they learn new food and kitchen tool vocabulary.

-• Reinforce messages about safety as they observe you chop or use the oven to foster their decision-making skills.
+• Reinforce messages about safety as they watch you chop or use the oven to foster their decision-making skills.

-• Make no-bake recipes such as fruit salad to include older toddlers in assembling a recipe.
+• Make no-bake recipes like fruit salad to include older toddlers in assembling a recipe.

 Preschoolers

-• Include them in food preparation they can complete independently such as washing apples, snapping beans, ripping lettuce, measuring water or pouring milk.
+• Include them in food preparation they can complete independently like washing apples, snapping beans, ripping lettuce, measuring water or pouring milk.

 • Write out a recipe on large paper and add it to the wall to draw attention to measurements and written language.
 Add pictures of amounts to emphasize quantity and allow your child to count it out.